schubi2/autoyast_test/README.md

 Running
 -------

-For a complete list of tasks, run `rake -T`.
+For a complete list of tasks, run:

+    $ rake -T

 To run the testsuite, use the `test` Rake task: